 10.5.
-Draft Plan of Management for Neighbourhood Parks - Post Exhibition
+Draft Plan of Management for Neighbourhood Parks - Post Exhibition AUTHOR: Megan White, Landscape Architect/Planner

-The purpose of this report is to inform Council about the outcomes of community consultation on the draft Plan of Management (PoM) for Neighbourhood Parks, and the changes it is proposed be made to the PoM because of the consultation.
+To inform Council about the outcomes of community consultation on the draft Plan of Management (PoM) for Neighbourhood Parks, and the changes it is proposed be made to the PoM because of the consultation.